1 tablespoon olive oil

 Flat Italian parsley, chopped

 Heat the olive oil in the bottom of a soup pot and stir in the prosciutto (if using), cut into 1/4″ dice, and let it fry for a few minutes.
 Stir in the onions, celery, red bell pepper and garlic, and cook over high heat for about five minutes; stir often and do not let them burn.
 When the vegetables are softened, add the bouillon, barley and harissa.
 Bring to a boil, reduce the heat and simmer, covered, for one hour or until the barley is soft.
 Add the chickpeas and cook 15 minutes more.
 Stir in the lemon juice and adjust the seasoning to your taste.
-Use a hand blender briefly, or mash with a large spoon, to thicken the soup a little but do not make it smooth (most of the chickpeas should still be whole.)
+If you wish, use a hand blender briefly, or mash with a large spoon, to thicken the soup a little but do not make it smooth (most of the chickpeas should still be whole.)
 Serve with any or all of the optional garnishes.